 And while this would work from time to time, I found another way to stop whining dead in its tracks.

-One unusual but effective way to stop kids whining
+One unusual but effective way to handle a whiny toddler

 When kids whine, complain or throw fits, their outward needs tend to be superficial.
 They’ll whine about not getting the orange car, or because they wanted to go down the slide first.
 These needs are important for kids, but they go much deeper than that.